 - 1. The School Administrator will initiate the SHELTER-IN-PLACE response action as described in Section 4.0. - 2.
-When sheltering, personnel should try to establish adequate barriers or shielding (e.g. concrete walls, metal doors) between themselves and the source of the blast or explosion, and should avoid sheltering near exterior windows. - 3.
+When sheltering, personnel should try to establish adequate barriers or shielding (e.g. concrete walls, metal doors) between themselves and the source of the blast or explosion, and should avoid sheltering near exterior windows and walls. - 3.
 The School Administrator will notify "911" and provide details on the area and personnel affected at the school. - 4.
-After the initial blast, remove students from rooms with broken windows, extinguish fires, provide first aid, and relocate students from upper floors if possible. - 5.
-The Security/Utilities team will turn off the school's main gas supply (refer to the Site Plot Plan in Appendix C for gas supply shut off valve), local fans in the area; close and lock doors and windows; shut down all buildings' air handling systems; seal gaps under doors and windows with wet towels or duct tape; seal vents with aluminum foil or plastic wrap, if available; and turn off sources of ignition, such as pilot lights. - 6.
+After the initial blast, remove students from rooms with broken windows, extinguish small fires, and provide first aid. - 5.
+The Security/Utilities team will turn off the school's main gas supply (refer to the Site Plot Plan in Appendix C for gas supply shut off valve), local fans in the area; close doors and windows; shut down all buildings' air handling systems; seal gaps under doors and windows with wet towels or duct tape; seal vents with aluminum foil or plastic wrap, if available; and turn off sources of ignition, such as pilot lights. - 6.
 The School Administrator will monitor radio or television announcements and initiate further actions as appropriate. - 7.
-At the School Administrator's discretion, and only if safe to do so, designated personnel should attempt to distribute emergency supplies including food and water. - 8.
-The school will remain in a SHELTER-IN-PLACE condition until the appropriate agency provides clearance and the School Administrator issues further instructions.
+The school will remain in a SHELTER-IN-PLACE condition until Beale AFB provides clearance and the School Administrator issues further instructions.